microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/complianceapioverview.md

 ## Records Management (Preview)

 Records Management solution in M365 provides the capability to manage regulatory, legal, and business-critical records across corporate data.
-It organization manage their legal obligations, provides the ability to demonstrate compliance with regulations, and increases efficiency with regular disposition of items that are no longer required to be retained, no longer of value, or no longer required for business purposes.
+It helps organizations manage retention and deletion of data to meet their legal obligations, compliance regulations, and increases efficiency with regular disposition of items that are no longer required to be retained.
 Learn more about [Microsoft 365 records management](/microsoft-365/compliance/records-management)

 Explore the [Microsoft 365 Records Management APIs](recordsmanagement-RMoverview.md).